 Once a WG has completed all the necessary reconciliation actions to address all negative comments, the completed spreadsheet needs to be uploaded to the Ballot Desktop.

 From the Ballot Desktop, click on the Tally tab.
-When the screen refreshes, you will see a listing of all the ballot pools with each ballot pool title linking to an individual Tally page.
+When the screen refreshes, you will see a listing of all the consensus groups with each title linking to an individual Tally page.

-Click the link for your ballot document to view the Tally page for your document pool.
+Click the link for your ballot document to view the Tally page for your consensus group.

 In the left-hand menu, expand the Resolving Negatives header and click on the Upload the Reconciliation Package for the Document Pool link.